 |Tweet this Share this School Profile|

 Serving over 20,000 students annually, Mesa Community College offers 500 remote classes and 30 degree programs through the Canvas learning platform.
-One of the distance education options available is an online associate of applied science that teaches students the analytical and computer skills necessary to occupy leadership roles in expanding fields like business communication, game technology, and software quality assurance.
+One of the distance education options available is an online associate of applied science that teaches students the analytical and computer skills necessary to occupy leadership roles in expanding fields like business communication, multimedia and game technology, and software quality assurance.

 Mesa Community College holds accreditation from the Higher Learning Commission.